The joker and NYC parking tickets

 If you make these fire hydrant mistakes, you’ll win a $115 parking fine

-It is always your burden of proof to persuade a judge that you parked more than 15 feet from a fire hydrant.
-The burden of proof never changes.
+It is your burden of proof to persuade a judge that you parked more than 15 feet from a fire hydrant, and the burden of proof never changes.

-A Warrior is required to guess the distance you parked from the pump and enter that number on the parking ticket.
+Meanwhile, a Warrior is required to guess the distance you parked from the pump and enter that number on the parking ticket.
+Similarly, it is not a required element.
 It is a guess and generally wrong.
-The Warrior’s only mandate is to enter a number, any number.
-Do not think you can beat a ticket if you prove the Warrior’s guess was in error.
+Above all, the Warrior’s mandate is to enter a number, any number.

-I have lost track of the countless number of calls from a taxi, limousine, and commercial drivers dismayed by getting a fire hydrant ticket despite sitting behind the wheel of their chariots between sunrise and sunset less than 15 feet from the pump.
+In the same vein, I get calls from taxis, limousines, and commercial drivers dismayed by getting a ticket; despite sitting behind the wheel of their vehicles between sunrise and sunset less than 15 feet from the pump.
 Why?

-Trix is for kids and the fire hydrant exception is for passenger vehicles only.
+Trix is for kids, and the exception is for passenger vehicles only.
 If you are not driving a passenger vehicle, do not park less than 15 feet from the pump.

 No, it didn’t!